joostkremers/lambda/README.md

         `(^ '(a) '(list a))`

-    - `exit`: exit the REPL or program
+    - `exit`: exit the REPL or program and return a value to the calling environment.

         `(exit 0)`